 We are committed to providing a growing set of training materials for making particular types of content accessible.
 We are also working to set up required online training about creating accessible content.

-To learn more about accessibility of particular technologies, including tutorials for addressing potential issues:
+To learn more about the accessibility of particular technologies, including tutorials for addressing potential issues:

 Where Can I Get Help?

 Michigan Tech has designated an accessible technology coordinator and has an active accessible technology working group committed to improving our accessible technology standing.
 Please fill out our request help form or contact Jeff Toorongian for assistance with making your ICT accessible.